Resource-efficient variational quantum solver for the travelling salesman problem and its silicon photonics implementation: Discussion

-We validate the proposed approach on a room-temperature photonic platform.
-We have shown how to produce and utilize a maximally entangled bipartite system made of single photons.
+We validate the proposed approach on a room-temperature photonic platform for four-city TSPs.
+Then, we have shown how to produce and utilize a maximally entangled bipartite system made of single photons.
 The state manipulation is not performed by qubit gates as in the circuit of Figure~\ref{fig:quantum_circuit}, but it results in the preparation of the same entangled state needed to sample generic trial states for the VQA solver of the TSP.
 In fact, no photonic CNOT gate is present in our circuit, and the entanglement is created through the energy-time correlation given by the non-linear process of spontaneous four-wave mixing~\cite{energy_time1,energy_time2}.
 Photonic two-photon gates can only be realized as probabilistic gates through post-selection of qubit-structure-preserving events~\cite{cerf_optical_1998,pittman2001probabilistic,knill_scheme_2001,postsel_CZ,browne2005resource,liu2022universal,li2022quantum,li2022chip,liu2023linear,Kwon_24,baldazzi2024}.
 Our photonic circuit proves that quantum utility does not necessarily require quantum gates and the preparation of exotic quantum states, but it can occur by means of entanglement between two parties~\cite{xue2022variational,science_bn7293}.
 Therefore, entanglement-based specific-purpose quantum hardware could become competitive even for NISQ devices.
+Indeed, the scalability and modularity offered by the photonic platform could allow to reach instances with a larger number of cities.
+However, as said in~\cite{Baldazzi2025}, our circuit architecture has an exponential scaling of its spatial and temporal resources.
+Therefore, we need to consider a different approach where we do not rely on a simple scaling of our bipartite system with one photon per part.
+The VQA explained in Section~\ref{sec:var_algorithm} requires a bipartite maximally entangled trial state.
+For example, this can be practically achieved with the two parts composed of a multiphoton state~\cite{wang201818} or a continuous-variable state~\cite{jia2025continuous}.
+Already 14 qubits per part can allow to tackle TSP with more than 16\,000 cities.
+However, the platform must be able to freely reconfigure the correlation of the two parts.
+This implies that large instances require not only the preparation of a large entanglement at the beginning, but also programmable multi-qubit transformations, which are needed to explore different configurations of the correlation matrix.